 We keep up to date with the latest developments in this field and will always try to make sure we’re providing the best equipment possible.
-Our mooring ropes are all safety assured and ship with certification.
+Our mooring ropes and lines are all safety assured and ship with certification.
 If you would like a custom length or a factory fresh reel then get in touch today.

 All our ropes come with free delivery in the UK, so please contact us to discuss your requirements.

 A mooring rope is classified as a type of marine rope, and as such, it has the properties necessary to maintain its effectiveness when in water.
 Marine-grade rope is constructed from nylon, polyester or Dyneema (or equivalent UHMWPE) fibres or a combination of these.
 Many of these ropes are constructed to have high levels of UV resistance, are water resistant and some are built with solid cores so they can be made in a smaller diameter while retaining high tensile strength.

 Mooring rope is used to attach fittings on a vessel to fittings on a pier or harbour.
 There are three main types of mooring lines; chain mooring lines, wire mooring lines and synthetic fibre ropes.
 They are designed to be incredibly durable and strong to keep even the heaviest of vessels securely in place.

 The chain mooring line is the most common type in shallow water.
 It has low elasticity and highbreaking strength which makes it appropriate for long-term mooring.
 Due to its heaviness and high vertical load, it is not used in deep water operations.

 Wire mooring line has a higher elasticity and is considerably lighter than a chain version, which is why a steel wire mooring system is preferred in deep water.
 The most common constructions for wire rope are six strand and the multiple strand rope.